-“Residents look forward to Nocatee’s holiday celebrations all year long,” Nocatee's Community Events Specialist Brittany White says.
+“Residents look forward to Nocatee’s holiday celebrations all year long,” Nocatee's Community Events Specialist Hannah Davis says.

-Other holiday activities planned for the coming month include Breakfast with Santa, a holiday lights decorating contest, and the annual Nocatee Christmas Festival to be held December 19th in conjunction with the popular monthly Farmer’s Market.
+Other holiday activities planned for the coming month include Breakfast with Santa, a Christmas golf cart parade, a Christmas Movie Marathon, and the annual Nocatee Winter Festival to be held December 15th in conjunction with the popular monthly Farmer’s Market.
 The community will also ring in the new year with a fun and festive Nocatee New Year’s Eve Gala.

 For more information on Nocatee’s holiday events and other community activities, explore Nocatee.com, visit the Nocatee Welcome Center or call 1-800-NOCATEE.